basking-in-the-sun2000/solar-logger/README.rst

 cd to the directory with the code python3 main.py

-It should be able to run in the background by adding an ampersand (&) at the end.
+If everything is working, you can get it running as a service and will autostart after booting.
+See below

 Been running it off a raspberry pi 4 and has behaved well.
 Influx is a bit demanding, up to 40% of the cpu

+To start the logger as a service,
+1) cd to the directory with the code cp solar.service /lib/systemd/system/solar.service change **me** to where you
+2) sudo systemctl enable solar.service
+3) sudo systemctl start solar.service
+4) check it
+sudo systemctl status solar.service

+You should have the log file at

 Notes
 It uses solcast.com, so you need to create an account (free) and a rooftop site.
 It pulls the forecast several times during the day, but only sends the measurements at midnight.